 This guide holds the wisdom of many students from over the years, organized into three parts.
 The first is a tour of the GSD campus, the second explores student life opportunities, and the final part outlines the basics of academic life at the GSD.
 If you're a prospective student, this guide illustrates what it might be like to study at the GSD.
 If you're a new student, you'll find helpful information about GSD services and how to navigate life in Cambridge.
+You can print or download a copy of the 2020 Student Guide.
 If you have any questions, please don't hesitate to contact us.

 If you’re in a studio-based program, you’ll get a desk in “the trays.”
 The basic layout for desk spaces is a cubicle with two desks one for you and one for your “buttmate.”
 From minimal to cluttered, your GSD desk space is your space to do with as you wish.
 Desk arrangements include a computer-height surface and an under-desk storage locker, castered and topped with a cutting mat.

 The Frances Loeb Library houses a book and journal collection of some 300,000 volumes and hundreds of thousands of individual images as well as original materials related to the fields of architecture, landscape architecture, and urban design and planning.
 In addition, hundreds of web-based resources are available.
 The library is home to the service desk, the Visual Collections, the Materials Collections, and Special Collections.
 There are several other Harvard libraries the GSD students have complete access to as well.

 In many ways the Chauhaus is the heart of the GSD.
 Much more than a school cafeteria, it is visited by virtually everyone at the GSD and used for informal meetings.
 Just behind the Chauhaus, there’s an outdoor courtyard called The Back Yard where students study, eat lunch, and hang out.